elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 title: "BU 375 Operations"
 date: 2022-06-04T10:23:48-04:00
 draft: false
+tags: [
+    "university",
+]
 ---

 This document are my notes and midterm review for the BU 375 Operations course taught at Wilfrid Laurier University.
 While studying for the midterm, I discovered my own formulae shortcuts, undoubtly due to "blind teaching syndrome" (I made that term up).
 So let's begin.
-I'll add a divider to let you know what's part of the midterm review.
+I'll add a divider to let you know what is part of the midterm.

-I'm probably going to write this while recording a youtube video, so let's try that.

 {{< toc >}}